 The Dangers of Being Too Good at Your Job

-Some people have the charming but erroneous belief that all they need to do to get ahead is be good at their jobs.
+Some people have the charming but erroneous belief that all they need to do to get ahead is show real competence at their jobs.
 I have discussed this in other posts, but I want to focus on a particular subset—when it can actually be bad for your career to be good.

 When being good is bad